-

 Registering ATVs and Snowmobiles

-ATV and snowmobile registrations are for good one year.
-They are valid from July 1 until June 30 of the following year.
+ATV and snowmobile registrations are valid from July 1 through June 30 of the following year.

-The IF&W discourages owners from registering or renewing too early.
+The Maine Department of Inland Fisheries and Wildlife ( IF&W) discourages owners from registering or renewing too early.
 Applications submitted before May 1 expires June 30 of the same year.
 Applications submitted after May 1 will expire June 30 of the following year.

-There are dozens of designated agents in Maine, and they include town offices, bait shops, retailers, and grocers.
+There are dozens of designated agents in Maine.

 You must provide the vehicle's serial number, make, year, and bill of sale.
 If the previous owner had a registration certificate, take it with you.

-The fee is $33 fee plus $1 if you go through an agent.
-New vehicle owners are charged a 5% sales tax, if the dealer wasn't paid.
+The fee is $71 for ATVs and $71 for snowmobiles for residents.
+New vehicle owners are charged a 5.5% sales tax, if the dealer wasn't paid.
 You cannot register online.

 To renew your registration, you can go online, visit a designated agent.